 Little Torment is a young man with an old soul.

-Having done some jail time and had industry beef (he once went at it with Stormzy), the young rhymer from South London has bounced back with a newfound drive.
+Having done jail time and had some industry beef (he went at it once with Stormzy), the young rhymer from South London has bounced back with a newfound drive.
 And, now that he's a dad to a newborn son, he sees the world through a much more clearer—more positive—lens.
 Complex sat down with Little Torment to get to know the man behind those pain-fuelled bars.

 Which part of London are you from, and how would you say it's shaped you as a man?